amcginlay/eks-demos/doc/15-aws-load-balancer-controller/README.md

 You are now about to configure the ALB to support multiple front ends simulataneously.
 To support this you will now create a separate deployment and service.
 You will use version **2.0** of your app, packaged into a deployment suffixed with the color **green** alongside an associated service of type **LoadBalancer**.
-Recall that services of type **LoadBalancer** are derived from the **NodePort** service type, which is a minimum requirement for ALB routing rules.
+Recall that services of type **LoadBalancer** are derived from the **NodePort** service type, which is a minimum requirement for targets in ALB routing rules.
 ```bash
 cat ~/environment/echo-frontend/templates/echo-frontend-deployment.yaml \
     <(echo ---) \